Kinmixoid/ecd/ReadMe.md

 CsvParser
 : Is responseible fore reading CSV data, creating models based on that data, and calculating "counts" for summary report.
 Additional classes to handle other formats could be added at a later date.

+Counter
+: this is a class that is responsible for counting models grouped by provided properties.

 Model class
 : This is a base class for all models.
-Models represent the data that the application works with.
-This base abstract class has a function to make instances of model classes based on supplied data and a header map.

 Products model
 : This is a specific model that represents products.
 Additional models with different set of properties could be added at a later date.

 The application can be run from the command line with the command `php splp.php <input file> <output file>`.
 For example, `php splp.php products_comma_separated.csv test.csv`.

+Makable
+: This is a trait that can be used to make a class "makable".
+It provides a static method `make` that can be used to create an instance of the class based on supplied data and a header map

 ---
 I've also added a test class for Configuration class in tests/ConfigurationTest.php as an exmample, but without 3rd party libraries such as PHPUnit, I'm afraid that writing a testing system from scratch would fall outside of the requirements for this task.